 We should note that Google is not rigid on pricing, and we see sales and price drops for Pixel phones throughout the year.
 Google also likes to launch a mid-year refresh, though often this is a budget phone and not a Pixel 7 Pro competitor.
 We have heard rumors of a Pixel 7 Ultra with even more cameras, but nothing specific enough to say that such a phone is definite.

 Already know you want to buy the Pixel 7 Pro?
-Check out our best Pixel 7 and Pixel 7 Pro deals feature.
+Check out our best Pixel 7 deals feature.

 Looking for the perfect audio pairing for the Pixel 7 Pro?
 Check out our review of Google Pixel Buds Pro.

 - Value score: 4.5/5

 - Distinctive camera strip

 - Hazel, Snow, and Obsidian color options